 Welcome to the Scientific Computing and Flow Physics Laboratory!

-Our research draws from applied mathematics, numerical/physical modeling and high-performance computing to develop novel techniques for numerical simulations and modeling of flow phenomena.
-We seek to uncover the basic physics underlying complex multiscale and multiphysics flows, in particular inertially dominated interfacial flows, with broad interests in:
+Our research draws from applied mathematics, numerical/physical modeling, and high-performance computing to develop novel techniques to simulate and model flow phenomena.
+We seek to uncover the basic physics underlying complex multiscale and multiphysics flows, in particular inertially dominated interfacial flows, with emphasis on:

 • Multiphase flows and plasmas -- Cavitation, bubbles, droplets, low-temperature plasmas, biofluids